Gusarovv/discord-card-canvas/readme.md

     font?: FontResolvable;
 }```

+# 📗 Utils
+- `rgbToHex` - Color conversion from rgb | rgba to hex
+- `hexToRgbA` - Color conversion from hex to rgba

 # 💎 Contributing
 If you have a request for a new feature you can open an issue on Github.